Wrecks mapping project

 Wrecks Mapping Project Tenerife

-As the name indicates this project has been set up to document and map the chosen wrecks and all their different facets.
+As the name indicates this project what is officially sponsored by Scubapro has been set up to document and map the chosen wrecks and all their different facets.
 Enabling us to give people the best possible information about the wreck before the dive.

 The wrecks we focus on are mainly in the South of Tenerife, with one in the West and one in the North/East part of the island.